merlinmann/dbf-voice-log/dbf-voice-log-spec.md

 ## Short Version

 By invoking a quick phrase, Siri captures a sentence or two of dictated text and adds it to a bucket where the user can do something with it later.
-Critically, it also automatically captures the location where the note was made as well as the date and time of the note.
+Critically, it also captures the location where the note was made as well as the date and time of the note.
 The note is written to a file in a format and file-kind that's suitable for other uses.

 ## Genesis